 Our grandmothers had it right in a lot of ways.
 For example, while not many moms and dads in this day and age force cod liver oil down the throats of their children, there’s a good chance that your parents or your parents’ parents were given no choice but to take a daily dose of the stuff.

-In the late 1800s, cod liver oil was used as treatment of rickets in undernourished children.
+In the late 1800s, cod liver oil was used as a treatment for rickets in undernourished children.
 Adults suffering from symptoms of arthritis also took a daily dose of cod liver oil in those days because it was believed to lubricate stiff joints.

 Take a look at the health benefits one gains by supplementing with cod liver oil: